alice-si/gnosis-hg-js/README.md

 # gnosis-hg-js
 Javascript bindings for the gnosis mercury contracts

-If you are a smart-contract veteran juggling bitwise operations and hex padding in memory there is absolutely no need to use this library.
-For the rest of the mere mortals, this package should make your integration with the new release of the Gnosis contracts much more comfortable.
+If you are a smart-contract veteran, juggling bitwise operations and hex padding in memory, there is absolutely no need to use this library.
+For the rest of us mere mortals, this package should make your integration with the new release of the Gnosis Mercury contracts (HG) much more comfortable.

 ### Using Gnosis Mercury in 5 lines of code